Romans 1: Verse 17

-God's wrath on the idolaters (1:18–32)
+God's wrath on the idolaters (verses 18–32)

 Verses 18–19 function as the "heading" for the exposition that runs to Romans 3:20, that God's wrath falls on all human beings who turn from God and do not follow the truth of God; a consistent picture of a just God who acts to judge sin in both the Old Testament and New Testament.
 Paul starts first with God's wrath that comes deservedly on the state religion of the Gentiles (20–32), drawn against the background of the fall of the first human beings in to sin.

 Several scholars believe verses 18 to 32 (and chapter 2) are a non-Pauline interpolation, but this is a minority position.

 Verses 19–20

 In verses 19–20, Paul writes about the "knowledge of God".
 This passage gives one of the important statements in the Bible relating to the concept of 'natural revelation': that other than revealing himself in Christ and in the Scriptures, God reveals himself to everyone through nature and history, and all human beings have the capacity to receive such revelation because they continue to bear the divine image.
 It echoes what Paul and Barnabas has said to a crowd in Lystra in Acts 14:16-17: